Xyclade/MachineLearning/Readme.md

 //Add to the top body:

-//First we group the emails by Sender, then we extract only the sender address and amount of emails, and finally we sort them on amounts ascending val mailsGroupedBySender = trainingData
+//First we group the emails by Sender, then we extract only the sender address
+//and amount of emails, and finally we sort them on amounts ascending val mailsGroupedBySender = trainingData
 .groupBy(x => x.sender)
 .map(x => (x._1, x._2.length))
 .toArray
 .sortBy(x => x._2)

-//In order to plot the data we split the values from the addresses as this is how the plotting library accepts the data. val senderDescriptions = mailsGroupedBySender
+//In order to plot the data we split the values from the addresses as
+//this is how the plotting library accepts the data. val senderDescriptions = mailsGroupedBySender
 	.map(x => x._1)